dirac-institute/sorcha/docs/postprocessing.rst

     [FOV]
     camera_model = footprint

 ``Sorcha`` comes with a representation of the LSSTCam footprint already installed.
 If you do not include the **footprint_path** in the :ref:`configs`, then ``Sorcha`` assumes you're using its internal LSSTCam footprint.
-Further details about supplying your own camera footprint file can be found in the  :ref:`inoputs` page.
+Further details about supplying your own camera footprint file can be found in the  :ref:`inputs` page.

 .. warning::
     Note that :ref:`ASSIST+REBOUND ephemeris generator<ephemeris_gen>` uses a circular radius for its search area.
 To get accurate results, the ASSIST+REBOUND radius must be set to be larger than the circle_radius.
 For simmulating the LSST, we rcommend setting **ar_ang_fov = 2.06** and **ar_fov_buffer = 0.2**.